 When you are able to identify the triggers, try and reduce them.
 Understanding the stressors will also help you avoid any future incidences of violent outbursts.

 These tips will help you prevent future outbursts:

 - Think ahead of time about any situations that may make the patient uncomfortable or confused

 - Don’t overwhelm them with too many questions at once or give instructions that are too complex.
 Don’t criticize them.

 - Limit the number of loud noises and activities around the patient

 Calm Them Down

 After dealing with what the stressor might have been, calm the patient down with either their favorite treat or music.
 Talk to them and get them to relax.
 Try and help them focus on their distant memories since Alzheimer’s affects their recent memories.

 Draw The Line

-As the disease progresses, their memory worsens and they can become more aggressive.
+As the disease progresses, their memory can worsen, and they may become more aggressive.
 This can take an emotional toll on you.
 So as you take care of them, you need to take care of yourself as well.
 Address your behavioral health needs.
-You can reach out to agencies that can help you address specific needs and circumstances.

 Even when Alzheimer’s patients become violent, remember not to blame them or punish them.
 Have a sympathetic demeanor towards them because they really did not choose to become violent.